tap349/tap349.github.io/_posts/2019-09-28-category-theory.md

 course.
 This book is accompanied by video lectures on YouTube which we'll also be using.

+Our goal is study the 1st part of the book - it's a challenging task but we have approximately 10 classes in this semester so we have all chances to do it.

 Finally this book has a lot of examples in Haskell.
 It's HIGHLY likely that you don't Haskell - just like me.
 But still it's quite popular languages among certain groups of people.
 So we're going to take time to learn its basics.
 Some